22nd Attack Squadron

 The 22nd Attack Squadron is a United States Air Force unit assigned to the 432d Wing Air Combat Command at Creech Air Force Base near Indian Springs, Nevada.
-It flies General Atomics MQ-9 Reaper Unmanned aerial vehicles.

-It has been in active service on five occasions, and saw combat service in the early years of World War II and in the Vietnam War.
+It operates Unmanned aerial vehicles, including the General Atomics MQ-9 Reaper, and provides combat support, surveillance, and reconnaissance.
+The squadron has been activated on five occasions since its formation in World War II, and has seen combat service in both the early years of the war and during the Vietnam War.
+The unit has also undergone multiple reactivations and redesignations throughout its history.

 History

 World War II

 The squadron was first activated at March Field, California in January 1941 as the 46th Bombardment Squadron, one of the three original squadrons of the 41st Bombardment Group.
 The squadron moved to Davis-Monthan Field, Arizona and trained there with Douglas B-18 Bolos.
 Following the attack on Pearl Harbor, the squadron moved to Muroc Bombing Range and conducted antisubmarine patrols off the Pacific Coast from bases in California until the summer of 1942.

 The squadron moved to the Atlantic Coast in July 1942 and its air echelon was attached to Army Air Forces Antisubmarine Command in October and continued its patrols in this area.
 The squadron formally joined Antisubmarine Command in March 1943, when it became the 22d Antisubmarine Squadron (Heavy) equipped with B-24.
 In June, 1943 the air echelon moved to England, conducting operations over the Bay of Biscay.
 The ground echelon remained in the United States and was inactivated in October 1943 as US Navy assumed the antisubmarine mission.
 The squadron assisted in the transition until the air echelon was disbanded in November.

 Antisubmarine patrol flights were conducted in the squadron's assigned areas, producing a situation map that was continuously updated with enemy and friendly forces, convoys, and other pertinent information.
 The antisubmarine patrols also produced an enemy dispersion chart showing the disposition of all known enemy submarines in the entire Atlantic area.